openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/12_errors.rst

     frontend_status: Partly

 ``Error`` is the base class of all errors.
-Defining a new error class is normally not required because error classes for various cases (e.g., ``DivideByZeroError``) are defined in the standard library (see :ref:`Standard Library`).
+Defining a new error class is normally not required because essential error classes for various cases (e.g., ``ArrayIndexOutOfBoundsError``) are defined in the standard library (see :ref:`Standard Library`).

 However, a developer can define a new error by using ``Error``, or any derived class as the base of the new class.
-An example of ``Error`` handling is provided below:
+An example of error handling is provided below:

 .. index::
    error
+   error handling
    derived class

 |